uthsavc/uthsavc.github.io/index.md

 ## Recent Updates

+- (March 2025) Two papers (GASTON-Mix, and SARDINE by Gary Hu) accepted to ISMB 2025.

 - (March 2025) GLACIER, a method for spatial Granger causality (with Prannav Shankar, Huan Liang, Rohit Singh) was accepted to _RECOMB-seq 2025_.
 Pre-print coming soon!

 - (February 2025) Our paper on [measuring higher-order epistasis](https://www.biorxiv.org/content/10.1101/2024.07.17.603976v1) was published in _Nature Communications_.